-The documentation provided for Version 5.3.0.6 includes the following errors:
+The documentation provided for Version 5.3.0.7 includes the following errors:

 - The FireSIGHT System User Guide incorrectly states that You can use Lights-Out Management (LOM) on the default (eth0) management interface on a Serial Over LAN (SOL) connection to remotely monitor or manage Series 3 appliances without logging into the management interface of the appliance when you cannot.
-If you attempt to use the same IP address in LOM and your Series 3 device, the system does not allow you to log into the management interface of the device.
 (CSCuu17674) - The FireSIGHT System User Guide does not reflect that you can now choose whether to inspect traffic during policy apply.
 Inspecting traffic during policy apply on a heavily loaded system may have an impact on network throughput and latency.
 If this side effect is not ideal for your network setup and connectivity is more important than inspection, unchecking this box will disable inspection temporarily during policy apply and ensure that no packets are dropped during the procedure.
 After policy apply is successful inspection will resume as normal.
 (144574/CSCze95159, 144571/CSCze95210)